-You are becoming a Member of the new European Commission at a particularly challenging time for the European Union.
-With the start of the new Commission, we have an exceptional opportunity, but also an obligation, to make a fresh start, to address the difficult geo-political situation, to strengthen economic recovery and to build a Europe that delivers jobs and growth for its citizens.
+You are becoming a Member of the European Commission at a particularly challenging time for the European Union.
+Since the beginning of the mandate of this Commission, we have an exceptional opportunity, but also an obligation, to make a fresh start, to address the difficult geo-political situation, to strengthen economic recovery and to build a Europe that delivers jobs and growth for its citizens.

-I want the new Commission to be a strong and political team.
+I want the Commission which I preside to be a strong and political team.
 And I want you, with your political skills and experience, to fully play your part in this team.

-We will have a lot to do in the years to come and we will have to show a united and clear sense of purpose from our very first day in office.
-In the Political Guidelines for the new European Commission that I presented to the European Parliament on 15 July, I set out a new Agenda for Jobs, Growth, Fairness and Democratic Change, focused on ten priorities.
+We will have a lot to do in the years to come and we will have to show a united and clear sense of purpose at all times.
+In the Political Guidelines for the new European Commission that I presented to the European Parliament on 15 July 2014, I set out a new Agenda for Jobs, Growth, Fairness and Democratic Change, focused on ten priorities.
 I had discussed and developed this Agenda in detail in meetings with all the political groups in the European Parliament.
 The Political Guidelines are, therefore, somewhat akin to a political contract that I concluded with the European Parliament to mark the beginning of a new mandate and to prioritise the work of the new Commission.
+These Guidelines are more relevant than ever.
 I will be looking for your support, creativity and action to help deliver concrete results.

-Following our recent discussions, I would like you to be the Commissioner for Justice, Consumers and Gender Equality.
-In this mission letter, I set out what I expect from you as a Member of the Commission as well as specific goals for which you will be responsible for reaching during our mandate.
+Following our recent discussions, I would like you to be the Commissioner for the Security Union, working under the guidance of the First Vice-President, in charge of Better Regulation, Interinstitutional Relations, the Rule of Law and the Charter of Fundamental Rights and supporting the work of the Commissioner for Migration, Home Affairs and Citizenship.
+In this Mission Letter, I set out what I expect from you as a Member of the Commission as well as specific goals for which you will be responsible for reaching during our mandate.